Bio: A mercurial singer and guitarist whose mystique wa...

-Since he was the son of cult songwriter Tim Buckley, Jeff Buckley faced more expectations and preconceived notions than most singer/songwriters.
-Perhaps it wasn't surprising that Jeff Buckley's music was related to his father's by only the thinnest of margins.
+...s matched by his incredible an talent, Jeff Buckley wed the nuanced improvisations of jazz with the soulful expression and raw attack of blues and rock.
+As the son of cult songwriter Tim Buckley, he faced more expectations and preconceived notions than most singer/songwriters, so perhaps it wasn't surprising that his music was related to his father's by only the thinnest of margins.
 Buckley's voice was grand and sweeping, which fit with the mock-operatic grandeur of his Van Morrison-meets-Led Zeppelin music.
 His audacious debut, Grace, made him one of the most popular alternative artists of the '90s, accentuated by his early and tragic death in 1997, and his cover of Leonard Cohen's "Hallelujah" virtually redefined the song for a modern audience.
+Although Buckley didn't amassed a large body of work during this lifetime, a succession of posthumous releases, most of them live, have been pulled from the vault, while various books have emphasized his lasting legacy.
+The documentary film, It's Never Over, Jeff Buckley, premiered in 2025, nearly three decades after his death.

 Buckley began playing while in high school.
 Eventually, he moved to Los Angeles to study music; while he was there, he performed with several jazz and funk bands, as well as playing with Shinehead, a leader in the dancehall reggae movement.
 A few years later, he moved to New York, forming Gods & Monsters with the experimental guitarist Gary Lucas.
 The band became a hip name, yet its lifespan was short.
 Buckley began a solo career playing clubs and coffee houses, building up a considerable following.
 Soon, he signed a record deal with Columbia Records, releasing the Live at Sin-e EP in November of 1993.
 It received good reviews, yet they didn't compare to the raves Buckley's full-length debut, 1994's Grace, received.
 Unlike the EP, the album was recorded with a full band, which gave the record textures that surprised some of his longtime New York followers.
 Nevertheless, it made several year-end "Best of 1994" lists and earned him a belated alternative hit, "Last Goodbye," in the spring of 1995.